brt-rj/barati-dev.github.io/README.md

 └── CNAME                      # Custom domain config
 ```

-## Resume PDF Generation

-- The resume is written in Markdown (`assets/BM_resume.md`).
-- On push, the GitHub Actions workflow:
-  1. Builds the site with Jekyll.
-  2. Runs `assets/js/generate-pdf.js` (Puppeteer) to create `assets/BM_resume.pdf` from the rendered HTML.
-  3. Commits the updated PDF back to the repository.

 ## Local Development

 1. **Install dependencies**:
    - Ruby, Bundler, Jekyll for site generation.
-   - Node.js for Puppeteer (if you want to generate the PDF locally).
+   - Node.js for md-to-pdf (if you want to generate the PDF locally).

 2. **Serve the site locally**:
    ```sh